NillionNetwork/nillion-docs/docs/blacklight/learn/architecture.md

 ## TEE Operators

-TEE operators (such as [nilCC](/blind-computer/build/compute/overview) node operators) run workloads inside Trusted Execution Environments such or other supported TEE platforms.
+TEE operators (such as [nilCC](/blind-computer/build/compute/overview) node operators) run workloads inside Trusted Execution Environments.
 For each active workload, operators periodically submit heartbeat transactions (HTXs) to [Nillion's Ethereum L2](/blacklight/verify/network).
 These heartbeats assert that the workload is still running and provide the metadata required for the network to independently verify its execution.

 ## Nillion's Ethereum L2